mmoses1127/sherpa_react_test/README.md

 A few commented-out functions remain in the code base.
 These are functions I would recommend to improve the application, but were not explicitly required by the client.

 - I suspect that allowing fan speed or temperature interval settings that overlap each other would cause unpredictable results.
-Therefore, a custom validation to prevent overlapping entries is included (location: 'temperature_setting.rb' and 'speed_setting.rb).
+Therefore, a custom validation to prevent overlapping entries is included (location: 'temperature_setting.rb' and 'speed_setting.rb').

 - A user signup thunk action is included in case signup functionality is desired (location: 'session.js').

-- A validation requiring end times to be after start times when creating or updating setting items has been included and is active due to its logical importance (location: '')
+- A validation requiring end times to be after start times when creating or updating setting items has been included and is active due to its logical importance (location: 'temperature_setting.rb' and 'speed_setting.rb').

 ## Errors and Validations